 French ski resorts

-Hotels and apartment residences are allowed to open as normal.
-Health and safety measures to prevent the risk of COVID-19 have already been tested during the summer, Christmas and New Year period and will continue to be in place.
-Our featured accommodation did open as scheduled on 19/12/20 in most cases.
+Resorts are open for the summer with hotels and apartment residences allowed to open as normal.
+Health and safety measures to prevent the risk of COVID-19 have already been extensively tested.

 As with all measures, the situation is under constant review by authorities in light of the situation with the pandemic.
 We will therefore continue to monitor the situation closely.